EPCCed/SiMLInt/docs/README.md

-**SiMLInt is an [ExCALIBUR](https://excalibur.ac.uk/) project demonstrating how to integrate Machine Learning (ML) to physics simulations.
+f**SiMLInt is an [ExCALIBUR](https://excalibur.ac.uk/) project demonstrating how to integrate Machine Learning (ML) to physics simulations.
 It combines commonly used, open-source tools with in-house Python scripts to execute ML-aided computational fluid dynamics simulations.**

 ## Codes and Dependencies